skip to Main Content

 • Provide proper levels of anesthesia to the mother (while being mindful that it could have a serious impact on the child).

-If you believe that doctors, nurses, birthing attendants or other staff failed to take the appropriate action to protect you and your child, The Jeffcoat Firm will provide legal guidance you can trust.
+If you believe that doctors, nurses, birthing attendants or other staff failed to take the appropriate action to protect you and your child, Jeffcoat Injury and Car Accident Lawyers will provide legal guidance you can trust.
 Our South Carolina birth injury lawyers can advise you on how to hold negligent medical providers responsible for your child’s injuries, and we will help you to pursue the compensation you will need to provide for the child in the years to come.

 What Are Common Types of Birth Injuries?